dart-lang/language/working/augmentation-libraries/feature-specification.md

 Unlike part files, which can only add entirely new declarations, an augmentation can also modify existing declarations in the main library.
 This can mean adding new members to an existing type, or even modifying the code of an existing declaration.
-There are a few supported operations which are all marked syntactically using an `augment` modifier.
+There is a new built-in identifier, `augment`, which is used to syntactically mark a delcaration as an augmentation of an existing one.
+The introduction of this new identifier will be language versioned in order to make it non-breaking for old code.

 Often, an augmentation wants to also preserve and run the code of the original declaration it augments (hence the name "augmentation").
 It may want run before